KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

   - **All of the things with links need to be done online, so you need to do it before leaving (there might be Wifi on the plane, but it will be expensive**):
     - Reflect on what it means to be *entrepreneurial*.
     - Watch [Why Your Business Idea MUST Solve a PROBLEM](https://youtu.be/OkPHGwBTg10)
-    - Read the Introduction (pp 17-23) in [The Startup Owners Manual: The Step-By-Step Guide for Building a Great Company](https://feedvu.com/nonscrolablepdf/the-startup-owners-manual-the-step-by-step-guide-for-building-a-great-company-pdf.html)
+    - Read the Introduction (pp 17-23) in [The Startup Owner's Manual: The Step-By-Step Guide for Building a Great Company](https://feedvu.com/nonscrolablepdf/the-startup-owners-manual-the-step-by-step-guide-for-building-a-great-company-pdf.html)
     - Read [Chapter 1: The Role and Promise of Entrepreneurship](https://techventures.stanford.edu/chapter-1-the-role-and-promise-of-entrepreneurship/) and watch the first two linked videos.
     - Come to our first class with a short story about yourself that answers the question, "Tell me about a time when you were entrepreneurial."